The Quadrifecta is complete.

 ‘Grandfather’ has had a long rich life.

-On the upside, all the hardware and appointments seem original except the tail pin, the rod of which at least, has been replaced.
+On the upside, all the hardware and appointments seem original, including the wooden tailpiece, except the tail pin, the rod of which at least, has been replaced.
 Unlike the Gibson’s it has no side pin, so it was intended to be played upright, which may explain the extent of the pick wear on the side of the neck, because it is much harder to pick laterally than vertically.
 The top is bound by an ivoroid nearly the whole way round.

 From a period catalog